SHOXAKONG/Portfolio/README.md

-# Portfolio Website
+# Portfolio Project

-A dynamic, Django-powered portfolio website designed to showcase projects, experiences, and skills with an elegant, responsive design.
-This repository is built with modularity and scalability in mind, making it easy to update content, customize the design, and deploy to production.
+A Django REST Framework–powered backend for managing your portfolio data.
+This project provides a robust API to create, read, update, and delete portfolio items such as projects, experiences, and skills.
+It’s built with modularity and scalability in mind, making it easy to update content and deploy to production without a frontend layer.

 ## Table of Contents